PowerMax

 - Create the NAS server.
 Please refer here for more details.

-CSI Driver for Dell PowerMax supports Linux multipathing.
+Dell PowerMax supports Linux multipathing (DM-MPIO) and NVMe native multipathing.
 Configure Linux multipathing before installing the CSI Driver.

-- All the nodes must have the Device Mapper Multipathing package installed.
+- Ensure that all nodes have the Device Mapper Multipathing package installed.

 mpathconf --enable --with_multipathd y